cuzik/evolutionary-computation/README.md

 # evolutionary-computation [WIP]
-On this ropository you find my projects for evolutionary computation class
+On this repository you find my projects for evolutionary computation class

 ## Run